-Once you’ve picked your keywords, incorporate them naturally into the following fields:
+Once you’ve done keyword research and picked your keywords, incorporate them naturally into the following fields:

 - Title: Fits 100 characters, truncated at 66 characters, meaning your most important information should be close to the front.
 Use compelling language to encourage a click: “how-to,” “advice,” “tips,” or numbered lists can help.
 For example: “7 Tips to Increase Video Subscription Rates.”

 - Meta-Description: Fits 5,000 characters, truncated at 166 characters.
 For ecommerce sites it is particularly important to include a link to your product, considering more than half of consumers are influenced by product videos.
 Remember to include the http:// or it won’t be clickable.